* China and U.S. say Chen left embassy of his own accord

 * Dissident said to have second thoughts after talking to wife

 * 'He wants to leave as soon as possible" -CNN reports

 * China demands an apology for U.S. 'meddling'

 By Andrew Quinn and Chris Buckley

-The terms of the deal announced by U.S. officials, including a commitment to allow Chen to be relocated within China with his family and to study at a university, will keep him as a pivotal figure in China-U.S. relations.
-But initial statements from Beijing indicated the case would remain a source of contention.
+Under a deal described by U.S. officials, China committed to allow Chen to be relocated within the country along with his family and to study at a university, an outcome that would have kept him a pivotal figure in China-U.S. relations.

-Chen's dramatic escape from house arrest and his flight to the U.S. Embassy have already made him a symbol of resistance to China's shackles on dissent, and the deal struck between Washington and Beijing to have him remain in China will ensure he stays an international test case of how tight or loose those shackles remain.
+Chen's dramatic escape from house arrest and his flight to the U.S. Embassy have already made him a symbol of resistance to China's shackles on dissent, and the deal struck by Washington and Beijing to have him remain in China would ensure he stays a test case of how tight or loose those restrictions remain.

-Nonetheless, China accused the United States of meddling and demanded an apology for the way U.S. diplomats handled the case.
+China angrily accused the United States of meddling and demanded an apology for the way U.S. diplomats handled the case.

 Bob Fu, the president of Texas-based religious and human rights group, ChinaAid, said Chen agreed to leave the embassy only because "serious threats to his immediate family members were made by Chinese government" if he refused the government's offer.
 Dissident Hu Jia said his wife Zeng Jinyan had spoken to Chen's wife, who also spoke of threats from the government.

 Fu of ChinaAid, which has been a key source of information about Chen since his escape, said the group was very concerned about reports from what he called "reliable sources" that Chen's departure from the embassy was involuntary.
 "Relevant reports show unfortunately the U.S. side 'has abandoned Mr Chen,'" Fu said in a statement.